 From what campus restaurants to avoid, to the University’s unofficial mascot, you can learn a lot from your University’s Facebook group.
 You might even meet your classmates beforehand, and score some pretty nice deals on used textbooks.

 4. Buy Online

 Whether you are busy, you don’t have a car or you’d rather not go out in the British rain, buying online for trustworthy websites might save you money and time.
 Don’t stick to big international names, see who sells what in the UK, and remember to keep your postcode handy.
 Supermarkets do also sell online, but they might substitute something they are not currently stocking with something else, so make sure you know what their policy is.

 You have a potentially great time ahead of you, so make the most of it!
 It doesn’t have to be clubbing or sports, you might find your university has all sorts of interesting student-led activities, from your local SCM group to medieval fencing or first aid; and it’s going to look super on your CV!

-That’s my advice, now don’t forget to ask around!
+That’s my advice, but don’t forget to ask other’s too!

 Simone Ramacci Is a University of Essex graduate from Italy.
 He’s now serving as the Assistant Pastor for Wivenhoe Congregational Church near Colchester, and studying Practical Theology part time with the Congregational Institute for Practical Theology in Nottingham.
 His main interests are Anabaptism and Peace Theology, and he volunteers for the Anabaptist Mennonite Network as Regional Representative for the East of England.
 He founded and ran an SCM group at Essex for 5 years, and served as GC member with the Science and Religion portfolio.
 In his free times he volunteers as a First Aider with St John Ambulance and the Colchester Street Pastors.